rcrowther/django-taxonomy/README.md

     {% load taxonomy_displays %}
         ...
-        {% stacked_tree nav_tree 400 12 %}
+        {% stacked_tree nav_tree 300 12 %}

-The two parameters define a ''box' size into which to write titles.
-As this is SVG, the text scales.
-To make text smaller, try make the sizes larger (which then get scaled down further.
-Sorry, not worked out my optimal solution for this, but it's fun).
+The parameters are for width and height, you probably need to tweak them.

 #### StackTreeRenderer
 The tags use a class inline_templates.Stacktree, which is more flexible than the tags.
-But, as it's a renderer, if you use that you will render blocks inside the views, bypassing the Django template engine.
+Because it's a renderer, if you use it directly you will render blocks inside the views, bypassing the Django template engine.
 But maybe you don't mind.
+This is naive, to be explicit,

     from django.utils.safestring import mark_safe
-    from django.utils import html
     from taxonomy.models import SiteCategoryNode
     from taxonomy.inline_templates import StackTreeRenderer

+    # lightly customise the renderer to colour the beam and stem marks
+    class PrettyStackTreeRenderer(StackTreeRenderer):
+       beam_style = 'stroke:darkseagreen;stroke-width:4;stroke-linecap:square;'
+       stem_style = 'stroke:darkseagreen;stroke-width:2;'

+    class CategoryDetailView(DetailView):
         ...
-        def get_title(node):
+        def get_context_data(self, **kwargs):
-            return html.escape(node.title)

-        tr = StackTreeRenderer()
+            ctx = super().get_context_data(**kwargs)

-        # Get the tree
+            # Get a tree
             tree = SiteCategoryNode.api.tree()

-        # Rend (needs a callback for data delivery into the template)
+            # Rend
+            tr = PrettyStackTreeRenderer()
-        tree = tr.rend_default(tree, 200, 14, get_title)
+            rend_tree = tr.rend_default(tree, 300, 12)

             # Deliver into a template
+            ctx['cat_tree'] = mark_safe(rend_tree)
+            return ctx

+In the template,

+            {{ cat_tree }}

+To modify further, look at code. 'text_style', 'beam_style' and 'stem_style' can be overloaded (different colors/widths/cap-style).
+Use 'rend', instead of 'default_rend' to modify gaps and distances.
+Different data can printed by overloading 'get_context' and 'data_template'.

+#### Rendering Anchors
+Inline SVG is live DOM code.
+So a StackTree can be rendered with anchors (!).
+There is no templatetag, because this implies Java levels of insanity, so you will need to render in a View.
+Default setup assumes there is a 'slug' field on the node, and that the url_prefix is '/category/',

+    from taxonomy.inline_templates import AnchorStackTreeRenderer

+    ...
+        def get_context_data(self, **kwargs):
+            ctx = super().get_context_data(**kwargs)

+            # Get a tree
+            tree = SiteCategoryNode.api.tree()

+            # Rend
+            tr = AnchorStackTreeRenderer()
+            rend_tree = tr.rend_default(tree, 300, 12)

+            # Deliver into a template
-        ctx['rendered_tree'] = mark_safe(tree)
+            ctx['cat_tree'] = mark_safe(rend_tree)
+            return ctx

+To customise, AnchorStackTreeRenderer can be overridden like StackTreeRenderer.